 - There is a slight increase in infection.

 THE ROLE OF SKOWRON EYECARE

-- Post-procedure care, ensuring that the eye is healing properly and that you have obtained the results desired
+- Post-procedure care: To ensure that the eye is healing properly and that you have obtained the results desired

 Double checking measurements